Yellow Flag Iris Control on Lake Owen

 The 2020 Aquatic Invasive Species Survey demonstrates that yellow iris was effectively controlled in 2019.
 June 2020 AIS survey results

 2021 Lake Owen Yellow Iris Mitigation efforts.
 Comparing the current map to the 2019 map above, much progress has been made.

 Summary of treatment type: Sites circled in red, represent where herbicide was applied.
 It was brushed on using a sponge/tong method to eliminate negatively impacting non-target plants.
+Yellow iris was not found in 2022 at 2021 herbicide treatment sites.
+Five additional sites were treated in 2022.
 Site circled in yellow, represents where manual removal occurred.
 The other two sites where not managed due to lack of permission and lack of yellow iris upon follow up.

 If you believe you have yellow iris on your property and have not been contacted by an LOA representative previously, please contact our Lake Manager, Cheryl Clemens (firstname.lastname@example.org or 715-268-9992).
-Crews were out in June to identify yellow iris for control in 2021.
 Yellow iris monitoring and control is a part of our Wisconsin Department of Natural Resources Lake Protection Grant project.

 Description of the plant:

 Leaves & stems : Broad, sword-shaped leaves grow upright, tall, and stiff.
 They are green with a slight blue-grey tint and are very difficult to distinguish from other ornamental or native iris species.
 Flowers are produced on a stem that can grow 3-4 feet tall amongst leaves that are usually as tall or taller.